RAPTURE OR RESURRECTION? (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 None of the above passages is addressed to the unbelievers.

 Nowhere in the New Testament is there a suggestion that Christ will deliver the believers from tribulation by lifting them up to Heaven.
-Are we preaching and teaching that which is not taught clearly in the Scriptures?
+Are we preaching and teaching things not taught clearly in the Scriptures?

 A change in emphasis from the doctrine of the ascension of the immature believers to Heaven to avoid tribulation, to an emphasis on the pursuit of righteous and holy behavior such that the resurrection from the dead is attained (which was the expressed hope of the Apostle Paul), will restore spiritual vitality to the Christian churches.